dcunited001/dcunited001.github.io/_posts/2016-07-18-illegal-immigration-national-security-debt.md

 Are tough on both employee and employer.
 This compels businesses to turn over their books when under suspicion.

-    - (4) domestic policies meant to stem the demand for cheap labor from illegal immigrants
 - these actually stoke the flames because now you have a slice of the population who is essentially backed into a corner
   - and is being starved out
 - they risk serious consequences of backlash from legal and illegal immigrants of specific ethnicities (not just limited to latin american ancestry)

 #### (5) Unintended Free Market Response to Policy Response

 - (5) illegal immigrants seeking work (to feed their families) are committing crimes by working.  employers hiring illegal immigrants are committing crimes by employing them.
   - there are no social programs in place for this major chunk of our population: ELEVEN MILLION PEOPLE with no social security in place (in the truest sense of the term)
   - that's three percent of our population with no options for stability and nowhere to go, if it gets "really fucking cold out."
 - people supporting illegal immigrants may also be committing crimes if they are knowingly doing so

 #### (6) Disparity in Education and Government Services